 Deer crashes into window of Kings Park home

-A Kings Park woman received a visit from an unwanted trick-or-treater before noon Sunday when a deer slammed into a living room window of her one story home, just inches away from her grandson.
+A Kings Park woman received a visit from an unwanted trick-or-treater before noon Sunday when a deer slammed into a living room window in her one-story home, just inches away from her grandson.

-Nancy Vasquez, a loan administrator for Gold Coast Bank and resident of Rosewood Avenue, went to open the door of her home around 11:30 a.m. when she heard what she described as “blast.”
+Nancy Vasquez, a loan administrator for Gold Coast Bank, who lives on Rosewood Avenue, went to open the door of her home around 11:30 a.m. when she heard what she described as a "blast."

 "I honestly thought it was a gunshot - I got scared," Vasquez said.

-A passerby stopped to scream out to the shaken resident that the object of the sound was not a bullet but a deer.
+A passerby stopped to scream out to the shaken resident that a deer had caused the sound, not a bullet.

+"He kept saying 'a deer hit the window,' " Vasquez said of her grandson, who was waiting to put on his Spiderman Halloween costume.
+"He thought it was funny."

-The deer then jumped into her neighbor’s yard, where he ran back and forth appearing disoriented.
+The deer then jumped into her neighbor's yard, where it ran back and forth, appearing disoriented.
 The buck then jumped out of the yard and continued down the street.

+Vasquez called the police.
+"I really thought the deer might have been hurt," she said.